pnxs/socket.io-serverpp/README.md

 socket.io-serverpp
 ==================

-C++ server implementation for socket.io clients
+A C++ server implementation for socket.io clients based on [websocket++](https://github.com/zaphoyd/websocketpp).

+At the moment the library is in heavy development, so it may not usable now.